Short Circuit 2: Production

-Short Circuit 2 had initially been developed with original film's director John Badham, but Badham dropped out in order to do Stakeout, and was replaced by Kenneth Johnson, best known as the creator/producer of the 1970s TV series' The Bionic Woman, The Incredible Hulk as well as the science fiction franchise V.
+Short Circuit 2 had initially been developed with the original film's director John Badham, but Badham dropped out in order to do Stakeout, and was replaced by Kenneth Johnson, best known as the creator/producer of the 1970s TV series' The Bionic Woman, The Incredible Hulk as well as the science fiction franchise V.

 Principal photography of the film took place between September 13 and December 1987 in Toronto, Ontario, Canada.
 Despite the film taking place in an American metropolis, much of the shots throughout the film featured prominent downtown Toronto landmarks.
 Five robots were used for filming the "Johnny 5" character.
 Reported complications arose with their hydraulic and electrical systems due to rainy and cold weather during production.
 The film's budget was reportedly $15 million.

 The movie was originally titled Short Circuit 2: More Input, as seen on much of the promotional material.

 Reception

 Critical response

 Short Circuit 2 received mixed reviews.
 On Rotten Tomatoes, it has an approval rating of 43% based on reviews from 14 critics, with an average rating of 4.6/10.
 Audiences surveyed by CinemaScore gave it a grade A−.

 Vincent Canby, writing in The New York Times, gave Short Circuit 2 a negative review.
 He wrote: "For anyone over the age of 6, the film is as much fun as wearing wet sneakers".
 Rita Kempley, for The Washington Post, gave it a mixed review (6/10) saying: "Short Circuit 2 is unabashedly mawkish and sophomoric, and the actors support the technology.
 But if you're a kid, or an adult with an Erector Set, you might just enjoy this summer-weight caper".
 Most of the positive reviews were accepting of the film's flaws.
 Variety added: "Mild and meek, Short Circuit 2 has an uncomplicated sweetness as a successful follow-up to the original robot kiddie comedy".

 Siskel & Ebert, having disliked the first film, gave Short Circuit 2 "two thumbs up".
 Roger Ebert said the movie "will probably seem better the younger you are" but that it was "pleasant" and "entertaining".
 Gene Siskel called it "better than the original", said the dialogue made him "laugh out loud" and argued that "the movie works" because he "felt bad" when the robot was being attacked.
 A review in the Los Angeles Times noted that "Wilson and Maddock have improved considerably here.
 They're just as derivative and glib, but more thoughtful.
 Their construction is more deft, their dialogue is better, and they make Number Five come more alive."